 09 of 13

-Bethlehem -- a pretty place to visit, in Connecticut's Litchfield Hills-- is a small town that makes the most of its name at Christmas time.
+Bethlehem, a pretty place to visit, in Connecticut's Litchfield Hills, is a small town that makes the most of its name at Christmas time.
 Each December, thousands of people make a pilgrimage to Bethlehem to mark their Christmas mail with not only the Bethlehem postmark, but also special rubber-stamps known as "cachets".
 The best time for families to visit is during the Bethlehem Christmas Town Festival, a two-day event in early December.
-Opening night has a candlelight processional, and arrival of Santa to light a 75-foot Christmas Tree.Continue to 10 of 13 below.
+Opening night has a candlelight processional, and the arrival of Santa to light a 75-foot Christmas Tree.Continue to 10 of 13 below.

 10 of 13